Nature

 Flickr | Faye Mozingo

 Humans need nature to survive.
-Yet we continue to destroy it to the point where at least 70% of the Earths land has now been altered.
-Logging, agricultural use, and livestock grazing are the main culprits.
+Yet we continue to destroy it to the point where 70% of the Earth's land has now been altered for logging, agricultural use, and livestock grazing.
+Human-induced climate change, pollution, plastic, fertilisers and pesticides, and rapid urbanisation have pushed nature to the brink.

-Used in a sustainable way, the economic value of nature is endless.
-So too are the health benefits.
+Used in a sustainable way, the economic and social values of nature are endless.
+So, too, are the health benefits.
 Spending time in nature has been proven to reduce stress, improve mood, and a host of other wonderful gifts that nature freely provides.

 An infographic displays the amount of global plastic production since the 1950s.
 We can see huge growth, and an even larger forecasted growth.
 In the centre there is a white box that says 'More than half of all the plastics ever produced have been made since 2000.'